 Please be advised that parents or guardians of children attending the school or day care center are entitled to receive the advance notice of a pesticide application, other than a bait or gel formulation, by first class United States mail postmarked at least 3 days before the pesticide application, if they so request.
-If you prefer to receive the notification by first class mail, please complete the form included on page 15 of these annual notifications and return it according to the instructions on the form.
+If you prefer to receive the notification by first class mail, please complete the form contained in the annual online enrollment process and available on the school district website.